My Friend Dahmer (film)

-My Friend Dahmer is a 2017 American biographical psychological drama film written and directed by Marc Meyers about American serial killer Jeffrey Dahmer.
+My Friend Dahmer is a 2017 American biographical crime drama film written and directed by Marc Meyers about American serial killer Jeffrey Dahmer.
 The film is based on the 2012 graphic novel of the same name by cartoonist John "Derf" Backderf, who had been friends with Dahmer in high school in the 1970s, until the time Dahmer began his killing spree in 1978.
-The film stars Ross Lynch as Dahmer, Alex Wolff as Derf, Dallas Roberts as Jeffrey's father, and Anne Heche as Jeffrey's mother.
+The film stars Ross Lynch as Dahmer, Alex Wolff as Derf, Dallas Roberts as Lionel, Jeffrey's father, and Anne Heche as Joyce, Jeffrey's mother.

 The film premiered at the 2017 Tribeca Film Festival and was released in the United States on November 3, 2017, by Hulu.

-The film received generally positive reviews, with critics praising the historical accuracy and Lynch's performance.
+The film received generally positive reviews from critics, who praised its historical accuracy and Lynch's performance, but was a box office bomb, grossing $1.4 million worldwide.

 Plot

 In 1974, Jeffrey Dahmer is a high school freshman living in Bath, Ohio, with his parents, Lionel and Joyce, and his younger brother Dave.
-Jeffrey develops an obsession with a male jogger whom he sees every day from his school bus.
-For a hobby, Jeffrey collects dead animals that he dissolves to the bones using chemicals provided by his father, who is a chemist.
+Jeffrey develops an obsession with a male jogger he sees every day from his school bus.
+As a hobby, he collects dead animals that he dissolves to the bone using chemicals from his father, who is a chemist.
 This hobby is initiated by his obsessive interest in how animals are "fitted together".

 In 1978, Lionel trashes Jeffrey's collection of bones and orders him to make friends at school.
-During school, Jeffrey imitates the speech and gestures of his mother's interior decorator (who has cerebral palsy), clears his backpack, and makes loud noises, catching the attention of aspiring artist John "Derf" Backderf and his friends.
+During school, Jeffrey imitates the speech and gestures of his mother's interior designer (who has cerebral palsy), catching the attention of aspiring artist John "Derf" Backderf and his friends.
 Jeffrey inspires Derf to draw him in various situations; drawings that would later be incorporated into Derf's graphic novel My Friend Dahmer.
-Derf and his friends form the "Dahmer Fan Club," using Jeffrey for a variety of pranks such as sneaking him in every club yearbook photo, and conning their way to a meeting with then Vice President Walter Mondale during a school field trip to Washington, D.C.
+Derf and his friends form the "Dahmer Fan Club," using Jeffrey for a variety of pranks (known as “Doing a Dahmer”) such as sneaking him in every yearbook photo, and conning their way to a meeting with Vice President Walter Mondale during a school field trip to Washington, D.C.

-Meanwhile, Joyce starts relapsing into chronic mental illness, leading to increasingly bitter fights between her and Lionel.
-To cope, Jeffrey turns to drinking heavily, and begins killing animals himself.

-The jogger with whom Jeffrey is obsessed turns out to be Dr. Matthews, the physician of one of Derf's friends.
+Joyce starts relapsing into chronic mental illness, leading to increasingly bitter fights between her and Lionel.
+To cope, Jeffrey turns to drinking heavily, and begins killing animals.
+The jogger with whom he is obsessed turns out to be Dr. Matthews, the physician of one of Derf's friends.
 Jeffrey fakes a cold so that he can get an appointment with him, and he can examine Jeffrey naked.
-Dr. Matthews becomes uncomfortable during the hernia exam when he notices that Jeffrey has an erection.
-When Jeffrey returns home, he retires to his room and masturbates to the incident.
-The following night, Jeffrey fantasizes about having sex with Dr. Matthews' corpse.
+Dr. Matthews becomes uncomfortable when he notices that Jeffrey has an erection.
+At home, Jeffrey masturbates to the incident and fantasizes about having sex with Dr. Matthews' corpse.
 He starts stalking Dr. Matthews with a baseball bat, but never goes through with attacking him.